By using this site, you agree to the use of cookies.

 About heatstroke

 A heatstroke can occur when the body fails to adapt to hot and humid external conditions.
 Its symptoms include vertigo, muscle stiffness, heavy sweating, headaches, nausea, and altered mental states.
 In Japan, heatstrokes occur from around June when the weather begins to get hot.
-About eight hundred people in Kyoto city alone were carried to hospitals in 2020 because of heatstroke.
+About eight hundred people in Kyoto city alone had to be hospitalized in 2020 due to heatstroke.

 Travelers visiting many places in Kyoto on a tight schedule in the summer are at risk of suffering heatstroke due to exhaustion in hot weather.
-Please prevent heatstroke in the summer by taking your time, avoiding being under the sun a lot, and frequent rehydration.
+Please take precautions against heatstroke such as refraining from excessive exercise, avoiding direct sunlight, and rehydrating frequently.

 1. Avoid the heat and high humidity